By Trish Pannuto & Colleen Reed

 Join us for our award-winning 4-week online classes, Encouragement: Building Your Child’s Confidence from the Inside Out or Redefining Discipline: A No Gimmicks Guide to Raising Responsible, Respectful Kids.

-Both classes begin August 3.
+Both classes are offered monthly.
 Learn new concepts, strategies and get your questions answered by PEP certified parent educators for the low price of $99.